Recently I've spent some time thinking over my current iOS development approaches. I was trying to figure out how to make it more efficient.

 Though VIPER receives a lot of hate these days, I still consider it to be a pretty good thing.
-A good way to separate responsibilities of screens in a clean and consistent way.
+A good way to separate the responsibilities of screens in a clean and consistent way.

 All the cons related to tons of boilerplate code I've managed to solve with code and file generation.
 So VIPER itself doesn't slow me down significantly.

-Sometimes it's also annoying when just tiny change in screen logic leads to changes in several classes and protocols.
+Sometimes it's also annoying when just a tiny change in screen logic leads to changes in several classes and protocols.

 - Single source of truth for entities

-- Observable state changes allowing to build data-driven UI
+- Observable models state changes

 - Object graph in-memory management